Nir Barkat: Mayor of Jerusalem

 In December 2015 Barkat joined the Likud party.
 He previously endorsed Likud leader Benjamin Netanyahu for Prime Minister in the 2013 and 2015 Knesset elections.
 In March 2018 he announced his intention to run for national politics rather than seek re-election for a third term as mayor.

-Since the mid 2000s, Jerusalem has developed into a regional center for tech start-ups, and was named the #1 emerging tech hub by Entrepreneur magazine.
+Since the mid-2000s, Jerusalem has developed into a regional center for tech start-ups, and was named the #1 emerging tech hub by Entrepreneur magazine.
 Barkat's administration has provided incentives, tax breaks, and grants for companies with employees living in the city.
 By 2016, over 500 start-ups had been established in Jerusalem, bringing in upwards of $243 million in investment in the first nine months of 2015. "'After the election of [Mayor Nir] Barkat, personal activism strengthened in the city.
 People felt they had influence, and it really connected with the entrepreneurial character', said Dana Mann, a partner in PICO Ventures, and previously a partner in OurCrowd."

 Barkat has come under fire from some women's rights activists.
 Some women on the Jerusalem City Council have protested illegal modesty signs.
 Jerusalem city councilwoman Rachel Azaria, who brought the case of gender-segregated buses in Jerusalem to the court's attention, was fired by Barkat.
 Laura Wharton, a member of Jerusalem City Council, complained about the illegal modesty signs, but claims she was brushed off."
 Barkat has criticized Women of the Wall for their confrontational efforts to pray at the Kotel.

 2015 terrorist attack

-In February 2015, Barkat garnered international attention when he intervened after seeing a Palestinian man trying to stab a Jewish victim.
+In February 2015, Barkat garnered international attention when he intervened after seeing a Palestinian man trying to stab a Jewish person.
 Barkat succeeded in physically subduing the attacker, with the Mayoral security detail coming in immediately afterward and the victim receiving first aid.
 The Tzahal Square incident prompted responses from figures such as former Israeli ambassador to the United States Michael Oren, who stated that Barkat had "courageously" acted, as well as commentators on Facebook who shared tongue-in-cheek images depicting Barkat as Batman, Neo, and other film characters.
 In October 2015, he encouraged Israelis to carry guns as a "duty" in light of increased tensions.
 His comments were criticised by various commentators.